-Facebook Ads have been the go-to tool along with SEO for local business owners in Florida who want to target and utilize the incredible population that the social network boasts.
+Facebook Ads have been the go-to advertising platform along with SEO for local business owners who want to target and utilize the incredible population that the social network boasts in Florida.

 With over 1.79 billion users (3rd Qtr 2016), Facebook is the #1 social network.
 Facebook has been allowing brands, companies, and local businesses to tap into Facebook’s Advertising Network to reach their vast audience and customer data insights.

 Google AdWords tends to have more of a purchasing power intent vs. Facebook Ads.

 Facebook marketers can drive a better brand awareness campaign that will drive “raving”, viral customers on the robust social media platform.

 You’ve probably noticed various ads on your Facebook appearing alongside the newsfeed and in the newsfeed with most of them being targeted towards you per your interests, likes, and friends.
 The amount of data that Facebook has on its users is vast and very intuitive.